mtkimmins/LTSDM_hack/README.md

 Do not share the following directly to the public:
 - your raw extraction data at any stage of analysis
+- modified extraction data (it will have unaltered copyrighted sections)
 - microscopic decapping images

 ---